Alabama Football Lands Commitment From 2022 DE Walter Bob Jr.

 "First off, I would like to thank my coaching staff at AHS, my family, my friends, and anyone who supported me," Bob's statement read.
 "My hard work and dedication got me to this point and I'm proud to say I will be committing to the University of Alabama."

-Bob is a native of Lafayette, La. and attends Acadiana High School, where the 6-foot-4, 230-pound defensive end recorded 54 total tackles, 31 solo stops, nine sacks, nine tackles for loss, two forced fumbles, and two blocked kicks during his junior campaign.
+He is a native of Lafayette, La. and attends Acadiana High School, where the 6-foot-4, 230-pound defensive end recorded 54 total tackles, 31 solo stops, nine sacks, nine tackles for loss, two forced fumbles, and two blocked kicks during his junior campaign.
+He lined up at tight end as well.

 Check out one of Bob's highlights during the Rams' 2020 LHSAA Class 5A state-title winning season: